GlykeriaStr/CV/README.md

 In the hospitality industry, I was faced with a lot of environments and situations I was unfamiliar with and had to adapt quickly.
 As an actor I was always proud that I could learn lines very quickly.
 Also, when having to work with different people for each job I learnt to adapt and work as a team.
 In one of my FOH positions I was trusted after only a few months on the job with as technical support for a VR room.
 Since I was little, I always loved learning.
-I tauhgt myself how to play the guitar and I learned to speak English, French and Italian, after living in Italy for 6 months.
+I taught myself how to play the guitar and I learned to speak English, French and Italian, after living in Italy for 6 months.

 #### Languages